 My goal in sessions is to provide a safe, respectful, calm space in which my clients can gain insight, pursue emotional healing, learn new tools for living, and experience acceptance and grace.

 I have a Master’s degree in Marriage and Family Therapy and a wealth of "real life" experiences.
-I have completed EMDR Level II Training and am a Licensed Marital and Family Therapist in the State of Tennessee (license #1129).
+I have completed EMDR Level II Training and extensive specialized training in treating trauma.
+I am a Licensed Marital and Family Therapist in the State of Tennessee (license #1129).

 Before moving into the counseling field, I worked in human resources and in government relations.
 I received my bachelor's degree in Economics from Vanderbilt.
 My husband and I have been married for more than 25 years and have two young adult daughters.
 I am a horse person, semi-retired golfer and tennis player, fair weather runner and voracious reader..